Karpathy for Finance & Ops

 "What's in the context window is your lever over the interpreter."

-Karpathy's framing, what he calls Software 3.0, is that the model is the interpreter (the engine that runs your instructions, the way Excel's formula engine runs the formulas you write), and the context window is where the program lives.
+In Karpathy's Software 3.0 framing, the model is the interpreter (the engine that runs your instructions, the way Excel's formula engine runs the formulas you write), and the context window is where the program lives.
 The work isn't typing a clever prompt.
 It's arranging everything the model needs to see before it generates a token.
 What you put in front of it is the engineering.

-Most operations teams treat their business context as exhaust, to be archived and forgotten.
+Business context is easy to treat as exhaust — securely archived and forgotten.
 Treat it as input instead, and every analytical query will be handled smarter than the one before it.

 This is where the compounding lives.
 The mechanical loop: when a verifiable deliverable is finalized — a tied-out close package, a reconciled flux, an adopted forecast scenario, an after-action retro — it all routes back into the business context layer.
 Today's verified output becomes tomorrow's context.
 The LLM-wiki gets richer, and the next query starts from a better baseline.
 Teams that invest in this loop get better outputs every month.
 Teams that keep starting from a fresh ChatGPT tab get the same mid answers forever.